Epic vs Motley Fool One: Is 28x the Price Worth It?

 What You Get

-Five monthly picks from four distinct strategies:
+Five monthly picks from four distinct books:

 The Moneyball Database